Ron Cobb: Move to Sydney

 Cobb contributed the initial story for Night Skies, an earlier, darker version of E.T.
 Steven Spielberg offered him the opportunity to direct this scarier sequel to Close Encounters of the Third Kind until problems arose over special effects that required a major rewrite.
 While Cobb was in Spain working on Conan the Barbarian, Spielberg supervised the rewrite into the more personal E.T. and ended up directing it himself.
 Cobb later received some net profit participation.

 In 1985 Cobb received credit as "DeLorean Time Travel Consultant" for the film Back to the Future.

 During the early 1990s, Cobb worked with Rocket Science Games.
 His designs can be seen in Loadstar: The Legend of Tully Bodine (1994) and The Space Bar (1997), in which he designed all the characters.
+His work made a greater and indelible impact in video gaming because of his art's direct influence on the artists and designers who developed the Halo: Combat Evolved blockbuster series, itself one of the most influential video games of all time.

 Cobb also co-wrote with his wife, Robin Love, one of the (1985–1987) Twilight Zone episodes, Shelter Skelter.

 Cobb designed two swords for the 1982 film Conan the Barbarian (the "Father's Sword" and the "Atlantean Sword").
 Cobb's original drawings of the swords are now used, in cinema merchandising, to mass-produce and sell replicas.